Update on Application

-Please note: link above takes you to a disclaimer first
+Please note: button takes you to a disclaimer first

 Why are we opposed to the quarry?